Box announces former Apple, Cisco exec Stephanie Carullo will succeed Dan Levin as COO

 This was clearly not lost on Carullo.
 “They have a healthy respect of pushing each other that I think you need, but I’m confident that Aaron and I will quickly get into our own cadence,” she said.

-Levin is not leaving altogether — he will keep his board seat and continue to be an advisor to Levie and the executive team, but operations will belong to Carullo now.
+Levie is not leaving altogether — he will keep his board seat and continue to be an advisor to Levie and the executive team, but operations will belong to Carullo now.
 She says she’s ready to get to work to help steer the company through its next level of growth.

 “I like to get my hands dirty and work with customers and when you have the platform and products that Box has developed, there is a tremendous opportunity to build upon that,” she said.
-That journey begins when Carullo takes the reigns officially on August 1st.
+That journey begins when Carullo takes the reins officially on August 1st.

 0